Translating Spanish: Latin America or Spain?

-April 18, 2016 – Language Connections, a Boston-based translation and interpreting company is often asked to work on projects handling various topics that must be translated into Spanish for different Spanish speaking audiences.
+April 18, 2016 – Language Connections, a Boston-based interpretation and translation services company is often asked to work on projects handling various topics that must be translated into Spanish for different Spanish speaking audiences.
 Many of our clients are well aware of the fact that the Spanish language is spoken in countries other than Spain, but they may not be aware of the significant differences in the spoken language, and how these are relevant to translation.

 With more than 470 million native speakers –according to the CILE, held recently in Puerto Rico-, Spanish is the second most-spoken language in the world, and the most popular second language learned in the United States.
 Today, the U.S. has one of the highest concentrations of Spanish speakers in the world, more than Spain itself and second only to Mexico.
 However, there are many different varieties of Spanish, from Castilian Spanish in Europe to Latin American, to African Spanish in Equatorial Guinea.